 Business Planning FAQs

-What is the biggest benefit of forming an LLC?
+What is the Management Structure of an LLC?

 An LLC is typically managed by its members/owners (referred to as member-managed).
 In that respect an LLC is unlike a corporation, which has a much more rigid and defined management structure, including directors and officers.
 All owners of the LLC are typically referred to as members, and they can have control and voting interest proportional to their ownership interest, or in proportions different from their ownership interest.

 What IRS forms does a single-member LLC file?

 Unless they elect otherwise, the single member of an LLC reports their share of profit and loss in the company on Schedule C of their personal tax return (usually Form 1040).

 Which entity has more restrictions regarding owners – an LLC or an S Corp?